NDS for Azure - Installation & Management

 Each volume presented via NDS must be registered by temporarily enabling cloud-based snapshot retention.

-The script outputs an API URL (e.g., https://uaas-<uniquevalue>.azurecontainerapps.io).
+1. The PowerShell script outputs an API URL (e.g., https://uaas-<uniquevalue>.azurecontainerapps.io).

 Copy this URL for the next step.